knightazura/ghost-sdk/Planned-Features.md

 ### Localisation / i18n

 Ghost is currently pretty much UK-based English-language only, and has barely any features to account for timezones, locales, languages, alphabets, keyboard layouts or anything else that isn't UTC/English in either the admin or in themes.
 Even the USA folks luck out, sorry!
 All this is set to change with full support for multiple locales and languages across the admin and your blog posts.
-Throughout the Ghost GitHub, support for all of these sorts of features is refered to as `i18n` (internationalisation), and this is scheduled to be done along with multi-user in milestone 0.6.
+Throughout the Ghost GitHub, support for all of these sorts of features is referred to as `i18n` (internationalisation), and this is scheduled to be done along with multi-user in milestone 0.6.

 One feature which is particularly key, Timezone support, may be introduced in 0.5.